rremple/intervalidus/readme.md

                                           | Blue, Magenta      |
 ```

-You can also extend through composition.
+You can extend through composition.
 For example `DataIn1DVersioned` mimics the `DataIn1D` API but uses an
 underlying `DataIn2D` structure with an integer vertical dimension to create a versioned data structure.
 The "current"
 version is tracked as internal state and methods accept version selection as a context parameter, with "current" as the
 default version selection applied.
 Also, a notion of approval is supported by specifying a specific future version for
 anything unapproved.
 Similarly, there is a `DataIn2DVersioned` mimicking the `DataIn2D` API using an
 underlying `DataIn3D` structure.

+You can also extend through object-oriented inheritance.
+For example `DataIn1DMulti`, `DataIn2DMulti`, and
+`DataIn3DMulti` extend the underlying class hierarchy of normal 1D, 2D, and 3D structures to provide multimap-like
+capabilities.
+The inherited components store and operate on sets of values rather than individual values, which allows
+multiple values to be valid in the same interval.
+When queried, values are returned as sets.
+There are also `add` and
+`remove` methods which allow mutation of individual values across intervals, and a `merge` method for combining two
+structures (conceptually similar to `zip`, but operating on individual values, and more appropriate for these multiple
+values structures).

 ## Software Structure